MappingAndCo/leaflet-template-with-browserify/README.md

 This means that when we run `$ npm run build` on the terminal, browserify will take everything that is required on **app.js** and write it out to a new file called **bundle.js**.
 That file is the only js file that we need to include on the **index.html**, forget about importing all the libraries one by one to get leaflet.js, jQuery, lodash ... all will be bundle in just one file.

-That means that everytime you do a change on the code you need to do `$ npm run build`, BUT, to avoid that we use [watchify](https://github.com/substack/watchify).
-You just run `$ npm run watch`, and every time you save the bundle will automaticaly be compiled.
+That means that everytime you do a change on the code you need to do `$ npm run build`, to avoid that we use [watchify](https://github.com/substack/watchify).
+You just type `$ npm run watch`, and every time you do a save the bundle will automaticaly be compiled.

 ## Detect JavaScript Problems

-This template has also one more tool called ESlint that will help you when writing Javascript code.
+This template has also one more tool called [ESlint](http://eslint.org/) that will help you when writing Javascript code.

-To check you JS just run `$ npm run lint` to test **app.js** file, you also can do it directly with: `$ "eslint app.js`.
+To check your JS just do `$ npm run lint` to test **app.js** file, you also can do it directly with: `$ "eslint app.js`.
 ESlint use one configuration file called **.eslintrc** with the rules that you want to apply to your project.
-Be free to update mine to your necessities.
-For example the quotes rule `[2, "single"]` means that will lint as a error double quotes.
+Be free to update mine to your necessities by adding your own rules.
+For example, the quotes rule `[2, "single"]` means that Eslint will print as a error double quotes.

 ```javascript